5 DIY Natural Beauty Recipes That Use Coffee

-- Now weigh out the shea butter, add this to the half-melted mixture, and continue cooking until it is completely melted.
+- Now weigh out the shea butter and add this to the half-melted mixture.
+Continue cooking until it is melted.

 - Using a mitten, remove the cup from the microwave.

-- Add a pinch of sugar if desired and stir well.
+- Then, add a pinch of sugar if desired and stir well.

-- Weigh out and add the coffee-infused olive oil to the mixture and blended to combine thoroughly.
+- Weigh out and add the coffee-infused olive oil to the mixture and blend to combine thoroughly.

 - Add the ten drops of clove essential oil and each of the 1/2 ml of Kahlua and Devil's Cake flavored oils and mix well.

-- Once thoroughly mixed, you are now ready to slowly pour the lip balm mixture into your containers of choice & let cool.
+- Once thoroughly mixed, you are now ready to slowly pour the lip balm mixture into your containers of choice and let it cool.

-- Once completely cooled and solidified, you can add your lid, and you are ready to go!
+- Finally, once completely cooled and solidified, add your lid, and you are ready!

-- 1/2 cup almond oil, coconut oil, olive oil, OR sunflower oil.
+- 1/2 c. almond oil, coconut oil, olive oil, OR sunflower oil.

 - Vitamin E capsules

-- In a double bath, melt together the emulsifying wax, cocoa butter, and oil of your choice.
+- Melt the emulsifying wax, cocoa butter, and oil in a double boiler.
 (Tip: do not let it boil)

 - Now, brew your coffee.
 After the beeswax, butter, and oil mixture is melted, add 1 1/2 cups of hot coffee.
 (Tip: both liquids need to be hot)

-- The mixture cools down to make sure you stir it (about every 5 mins) so that the coffee doesn't separate from the rest of the mix and pool at the bottom.
+- As the mixture cools down, stir it about every 5 minutes so that the coffee doesn't separate from the rest of the mix and pool at the bottom.
 Add Vitamin E when the mixture is thick and almost solid.
 Just squeeze the capsule, and the Vitamin E will be expelled.

-- Stir the vitamin E in well with a spoon, and it is now ready to enjoy!
+- Stir the Vitamin E well with a spoon; it is now ready to enjoy!